lyubogankov/adventofcode2022/README.md

 This is the first project that I'm thoroughly documenting on GitHub - it's been fun learning GH-flavored Markdown and getting my thoughts out on the keyboard.
 In a [recent blog post](https://nedbatchelder.com/blog/202212/talk_python_to_me_tools_for_readme.html), Ned Batchelder shared some of his principles about writing READMEs, and the first one inspired me:

 > Writing about your work helps you understand your work.

+#### [2023-Jan-09]

+I've finished the write-ups for Days 08, 09, and 11 in addition to this overall README!
+Writing this took longer than I originally expected because I wanted to generate images and gifs for my solutions.
+I found an animation bug in my Day 09 animation code, and fixed it in order to generate the gif frames.
+Additionally, I learned how to make gifs, made my [first-ever perfectly-looping gif](/media/day09/bonus/bonus.gif), and learned how to make multiple gifs play side-by-side together!

+Also - I downloaded [an incredibly useful Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles) to allow live-preview of GitHub Flavored Markdown (GFM) directly within the editor - I no longer have to make millions of small commits/pushes to view the changes within my web browser!